UBC-Game-Development-Association/Resources/Unity/TutorialsBasic.md

 ﻿# Unity: The Basics

+I would highly recommend checking out the [Unity manual](https://docs.unity3d.com/Manual/index.html) and [Scripting reference](https://docs.unity3d.com/ScriptReference/index.html).

+This guide is a work in progress, but aims to cover fairly common tasks.

 ## How do I get an object to move via script?

 There's two ways to do it.